-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 <img> tag.

-Now your landing page should look like this:
+Now our landing page should look like the image below.

+So far, we’ve created an endpoint to simulate a database and used

 Dynamic Parameters

-Each user box on our landing page is an internal link with route
+Each user box on our landing page is an internal link with a

-/[lastName].
+/[lastName] route.
 This is where dynamic parameters come into play.
-Under the route
+Under the

-/[lastName], we’ll display additional information for the respective user.
-To do this, we’ll first have to extend our API with an additional endpoint for fetching individual user data.
+/[lastName] route, we’ll display additional information for the respective user.

-Create a new file
+Create a new

-/src/routes/api/[lastName].js with the following content:
+/src/routes/[lastName]/+page.server.js file with the following content:

-import faker from "faker";
+import faker from 'faker';

-export async function get({ params }) {
+export async function load({ params }) {

 const { lastName } = params;